Tēnā koutou katoa

-Ko tapuae-o-uenuku te maunga
+Ko Tapuae-o-Uenuku te maunga

 Ko Te Tai o Marokura te awa

-ko Alyce, ko Callum, ko Bailey aku tamariki
+Ko Sarah rāua ko Alyce, ko Callum, ko Bailey āku tamariki

-Ko Taylor toku whanau
+Ko Taylor tōku whānau

-Ko Suzanne toku ingoa
+Ko Suzanne tōku ingoa

 Kia Ora, my name is Samantha Bell and I am one of, the two lucky teachers to be teaching in our Junior Room at Omakere School.
 I have been teaching for 17 years and have taught at a number of schools both in New Zealand and England.
 I began my teaching journey at Mahora School in Hastings where I taught for 3 years in the Junior and Middle school before heading over to England for a couple of years teaching in large primary schools in the London area.
 When I came back to New Zealand I taught at Hastings Girls High School for a year, then at Arthur Miller in Taradale for 4 years before we started our family.
 During this time I have taught a range of year levels from Year 0 -10 and have enjoyed aspects of them all.
 I live in the Omakere community with my husband Gus and our 3 children, Monty, Fleur and Holly.
 We farm sheep and beef on a coastal property on Pourerere Road.
 I grew up in Central Hawkes Bay and attended Flemington School for my primary years and appreciate how lucky our children are to attend a great country primary school.
 I love teaching and am driven to provide an exciting learning environment for all my students.
 My teaching passions include Literacy, Sport, Enviroschools and The Arts.
 I love that being a teacher allows me to still be creative and that I get the opportunity to share my passions with our tamariki.